M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Additional simulation and dataset details

-\paragraph{Forest Cover Experiment:} The dataset used consisted of $\nSuper=67{,}968$ samples of $\sim 1 \text{km} \times 1 \text{km}$ grid cells taken from the previously mentioned data source \citep{MOSAIKSPaper,MOSAIKSSourceCode}.
-The variables included the percent of tree cover and grid cell-level averages of population and elevation, as well as machine learning-based estimates for treecover and population.
-We binarized the treecover variable and the machine learning-based predictions of treecover using the 10\% threshold (which is meaningful from a forestry perspective \citep{UDSAForestServiceReport}) to construct a forest cover indicator variable and a cheap-to-measure prediction of it.
+\paragraph{Forest cover experiment:} The dataset used consisted of $\nSuper=67{,}968$ samples of $\sim 1 \text{km} \times 1 \text{km}$ grid cells taken from the previously mentioned data source \citep{MOSAIKSPaper,MOSAIKSSourceCode}.
+The variables included the percent of tree cover and grid cell-level averages of population and elevation, as well as machine learning-based estimates for tree cover and population.
+We binarized the tree cover variable and the machine learning-based predictions of tree cover using the 10\% threshold (which is meaningful from a forestry perspective \citep{UDSAForestServiceReport}) to construct a forest cover indicator variable and a cheap-to-measure prediction of it.
 We test the method on an estimation task considered in \cite{PTDBootstrapPaper} where the estimand of interest was the logistic regression coefficient for population when regressing the forest cover indicator on elevation and population.
 For stratified adaptive sampling, $\xProxySpace$ was partitioned into 12 strata defined by the Cartesian product of the estimated forest cover indicator and sextiles of predicted population.

-\paragraph{Tree Cover Quantile Experiment:} Using the same dataset as in the forest cover experiment, we consider estimating 0.75-quantile of the percent of tree cover across the all grid-cells.
+\paragraph{Tree cover quantile experiment:} Using the same dataset as in the forest cover experiment, we consider estimating 0.75-quantile of the percent of tree cover across all of the grid-cells.
 In contrast to the previous forest cover experiment, we do not binarize the percent tree cover as we instead seek to estimate its 0.75-quantile.
 In our experiments, gold-standard measurements of percent tree cover were not collected during Phase I sampling (but a proxy for it based on satellite imagery was).
-For stratified adaptive sampling, we stratified the space $\xProxySpace$ of Phase I observations by calculating the $100/15,200/15,\dots, 1400/15$ percentiles of the estimated treecover on the superpopulation, and used those cutoffs to define 13 distinct strata (the first two percentiles and the minimum estimated tree cover were all $0$, resulting in fewer than 15 distinct strata).
+For stratified adaptive sampling, we stratified the space $\xProxySpace$ of Phase I observations by calculating the $100/15,200/15,\dots, 1400/15$ percentiles of the estimated tree cover on the superpopulation, and used those cutoffs to define 13 distinct strata (the first two percentiles and the minimum estimated tree cover were all $0$, resulting in fewer than 15 distinct strata).